ProfYaffle88/project-art-portfolio/README.md

 ## Features

-- An easy and simple navigation throught the website.
+- An easy and simple navigation throughout the website.
 - A gallery of past work.
-- An About Me/Blog to provide insight into current work.
+- An About Me to provide insight into current work.
 - A clear and straightforward contact form, so that potential clients can easily get in touch with the artist.
 - Social links in the footer of each page so user can follow the artist via social networks and be up to date with the latest information

 ### Future Features

-- Develop "About Me" into an ongoing Blog
+- Develop "About Me" into an ongoing "Blog"
 - Availability calendar for any user seeking specific dates for a commission.
 - Replace static hero image with cover flow of multiple images